-We have sought assurances from Novogen that it will promptly remedy the concerns raised by Ernst & Young and Novogen has presented to us a plan for addressing these concerns.
-We believe that Novogen's plan is designed to ensure that the preparation of our consolidated financial statements, including the processes to review and analyze elements of our financial statement close process, is in accordance with US GAAP and that relevant information about US GAAP, SEC financial reporting requirements, and the requirements of the Public Company Accounting Oversight Board is available to those persons involved in the process by which our financial statements are prepared.
+We have sought assurances from Novogen that it will promptly remedy the concerns raised and Novogen has presented to us a plan for addressing these concerns.
+We believe that Novogen's plan is designed to ensure that the preparation of our consolidated financial statements, including the processes to review and analyze elements of our financial statement close process, is in accordance with U.S. GAAP and that relevant information about U.S. GAAP, SEC financial reporting requirements, and the requirements of the Public Company Accounting Oversight Board is available to those persons involved in the process by which our financial statements are prepared.
 Specifically Novogen's plan provides for additional resources and further training of the Novogen accounting team including:

-- 1) the employment of additional accounting staff on the Novogen accounting team which will enable senior finance staff responsible for the preparation of US GAAP financial reports to spend more time dealing with US GAAP reporting issues; - increasing the level of attendance at targeted US GAAP and SEC reporting courses by senior Novogen finance staff responsible for the preparation of US GAAP financial reports and SEC disclosure; and - 3) subscribing to additional information networks that provide publications and updates of SEC and US GAAP releases and rule changes and of information about the requirements of the Public Company Accounting Oversight Board.
+- 1) the employment of additional accounting staff on the Novogen accounting team which will enable senior finance staff responsible for the preparation of U.S. GAAP financial reports to spend more time dealing with U.S. GAAP reporting issues; - 2) increasing the level of attendance at targeted U.S. GAAP and SEC reporting courses by senior Novogen finance staff responsible for the preparation of U.S. GAAP financial reports and SEC disclosure; and - 3) subscribing to additional information networks that provide publications and updates of SEC and U.S. GAAP releases and rule changes and of information about the requirements of the Public Company Accounting Oversight Board.